RickStrahl/AlbumViewerVNext/Readme.md

 ﻿# West Wind Album Viewer ASP.NET Core Sample

 **Sample Angular 2.0 application demonstrating ASP.NET Core API features**

-This is a sample ASP.NET Core application that demonstrates basic features of ASP.NET Core in an API backend application with an Angular 2.0 front end.
+This is a **sample ASP.NET** Core application *that* demonstrates basic features of ASP.NET Core in an API backend application with an Angular 2.0 frontend.
 The application allows browsing and editing of a list of albums and artists interactively.

-In a Desktop Web Browser:

 ![](AlbumViewer.png)

 In a Mobile Web Browser:

 ![](AlbumViewerMobile.png)